lorenzo-rovigatti/comp_bio_notes/all_atom.md

 The contribution to the electrostatic potential at a point $r$ due to a set of screened charges can be easily computed by direct summation, because the electrostatic potential due to a screened charge is a rapidly decaying function of $r$.
 However, it was not our aim to evaluate the potential due to a set of screened charges but due to point charges.
 Hence, we must correct for the fact that we have added a screening charge cloud to every particle.
 This is shown schematically in [](#fig:ewald).
 This compensating charge density varies smoothly in space (because the screening charge distribution is a smoothly varying function!).
 We wish to compute the electrostatic energy at the site of ion $i$.
 Of course, we should exclude the electrostatic interaction of the ion with itself.
 We have three contributions to the electrostatic potential: first of all, the one due to the point charge $q_i$, secondly, the one due to the Gaussian screening charge cloud with charge $-q_i$ , and finally the one due to the compensating charge cloud with charge $q_i$.
 In order to exclude Coulomb self-interactions, we should not include any of these three contributions to the electrostatic potential at the position of ion $i$.
 However, it turns out that it is convenient to retain the contribution due to the compensating charge distribution and correct for the resulting spurious interaction afterwards.
 The reason we retain the compensating charge cloud for ion $i$ is that, if we do so, the compensating charge distribution is not only a smoothly varying function, but it is also periodic.
 Such a function can be represented by a (rapidly converging) Fourier series, and this turns out to be essential for the numerical implementation.
-Of course, in the end we should correct for the inclusion of a spurious "self" interaction between ion and the compensating charge cloud.
+Of course, in the end we should correct for the inclusion of a spurious "self" interaction between the ion and the compensating charge cloud.

 Considering screening Gaussians with width $\sqrt{2/\alpha}$, the splitting can be written as follows: